temporalio/documentation/docs-src/references/web-ui-server-env-vars.md

 ## `TEMPORAL_AUTH_PROVIDER_URL`

-The URL for Temporal's [authentication and authorization OIDC provider](/references/ui-configuration#auth).
+The URL for Temporal's authentication and authorization OIDC provider.

+This can be set as in the UI server configuration with [auth](/references/ui-configuration#auth).

 The Temporal Server can be set up to use your preferred authentication and authorization methods.